 The Final Takeaway

-All in all, red light therapy can be used on all skin types, including the most sensitive, and the science behind it promising.
+All in all, red light therapy can be used on all skin types, including the most sensitive, and the science behind it is promising.
 Realistically, you can expect a gentle way to correct specific skin conditions while simultaneously slowing down the signs of aging.